 Many fans think that those lionesses were out hunting when Simba came back.

 The Stunticons from Transformers have a vicious tyrant as a leader called Motormaster who is loathed by his fellow members, but they are too scared of him to disobey his orders.
 Drag Strip also counts due his narcissism and obnoxiousness.
+Their combined form Menasor is completely uncontrollable because none of the component minds will cooperate with each other.

 Said word for word in the Hercules TV series for King Salmonues in the episode "King of Thessaly".